England's ODI issues after another series defeat: Fifth bowler, too much cricket and not enough 50-over action

 Nor were they needed in the final game after another 20.5-over South Africa innings...
 Bethell could simply focus on fielding duties after clubbing his first professional hundred earlier in the day.

-The part-timers were required to bowl in game two at Lord's, though, and recorded combined figures of 1-112 from 10 overs at an economy rate of 11.20 - Bethell registering 1-61 from five, Jacks 0-51 from five.
+The part-timers were required to bowl in game two at Lord's and recorded combined figures of 1-112 from 10 overs at an economy rate of 11.20 - Bethell registering 1-61 from five, Jacks 0-51 from five.

 Having Bethell and Jacks at No 6 and 7 respectively boosts batting depth and they both contributed as England narrowly failed to chase down 331 at Lord's - Bethell smoking 58 and Jacks 39 - but when you take into account what they shipped with the ball, they were in negative credit to the tune of 15 runs.